open-source-tabletop/openfire/core-rules.md

 ## Measuring

-You will oftend need to measure distances in Open Fire, when moving a unit or checking the distance between them for making attacks.
+You will often need to measure distances in Open Fire, when moving a unit or checking the distance between them for making attacks.
 You will need a ruler marked in inches for this.

 To measure a distance from a model you measure from the closest point on the base (or footprint) to the closest point on the base of the model or object you are measuring to.
 You may measure anything at any time so long as doing so does not interfere with something your opponent is doing or unnecessarily slow down the game.